wallace-js/wallace/README.md

 );
 ```

-With constructor functions that allow us to create component objects like this:
+With constructor functions that allow us to create objects like this:

 ```tsx
 const component = new Counter();
 ```

-The objects control their own DOM, which can be updated like this:
+These objects (called components) control their own DOM, which can be updated like this:

 ```tsx
 component.render({ count: 1 });